rsyncOSX/mydocsy/content/en/docs/configfiles.md

 +++
 author = "Thomas Evensen"
 date = "2021-04-16"
-title =  "RsyncUI files"
-tags = ["files"]
-categories = ["general information"] lastmod = "2020-10-23"
+title =  "RsyncUI files, JSON" tags = ["files", "JSON"] categories = ["general information"] lastmod = "2020-10-23"
 +++

-RsyncUI read and store configurations, log records and user settings as [JSON](https://en.wikipedia.org/wiki/JSON) files.
+RsyncUI read and store *configurations*, *log records* and *user settings* as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The location of files is: `$HOME/.rsyncosx/macserialnumber`.
 RsyncUI evaluates the computer mac serial number at startup.
+At startup RsyncUI reads the user settings and default configurations as JSON data.
+Log records are only loaded when viewing logs and when updating the logs after at synchronization task.

 ### Configuration files